-- 1. Explain the history and philosophy of public health as well as its core values, concepts and functions in society. - 2.
+- Explain the history and philosophy of public health as well as its core values, concepts and functions in society. - 2.
 Identify socioeconomic, behavioral, biological, environmental and other factors that affect human health and contribute to health inequity. - 3.
-Contrast the fundamental characteristics and organizational structures of the US health system to systems in countries. - 4.
-Evaluate the efficacy of evidence-based, practice-based and culturally responsive interventions used in public health. - Evaluate public health project planning and assessment. - 6.
-Apply basic concepts of legal, ethical, economic and regulatory dimensions of public health policy. - 7.
-Analyze the impact of local, state and federal legislation, regulations and standards on public health practice. - 8.
-Identify and appraise sources of date used in public health.
+Contrast the fundamental characteristics and organizational structures of the US health system to systems in other countries. - 4.
+Evaluate the efficacy of evidence-based, practicebased and culturally-responsive interventions used in public health.

+- 5. Evaluate public health project planning and assessment. - 6.
+Apply basic concepts of legal, ethical, economic and regulatory dimensions of public health policy. - Analyze the impact of local, state and federal legislation, regulations and standards on public health practice. - 8.
+Identify and appraise sources of data used in public health.